trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 Now you can import the config file to wireguard or tunsafe windows app(import from file option).

-## ╸ Configure Wireguard With `Adguard/Unbound/Cloudflare` ╸
+## ╸ Configure WireGuard With `Adguard/Unbound/Cloudflare` ╸

-_Remember this is for when you are connected to wireguard vpn only 24/7 or an outside network cause you already have Adguard/Unbound/Cloudflare set up and running on your devices manually when on home network._
+_Remember this is for when you are connected to WireGuard VPN only 24/7 or an outside network cause you already have AdGuard/Unbound/Cloudflare set up and running on your devices manually when on home network._

 * In wireguard app, select your tunnel and select edit(pencil on top right)